 Also, carrots and celery are the only vegetables traditionally added, though it’s possible to add yellow onion, if you wish.
 If you go for the onion, consider grating it so that it almost melts into the flavors of the dressing.
 Also, I confess that I like adding peas from time to time.
 Whatever you do, though, stay away from the ham and pineapple.

 2 cups whole milk, divided (use 2% in a pinch but nothing less)

 1 tablespoon brown sugar

 1 large carrot, peeled & grated

 Salt & pepper

-Meanwhile, whisk together 1 1/2 cups of the milk, 1 cup of the mayonnaise, the brown sugar, 1/2 tsp of salt and 2 tsp pepper.
+4) While the pasta cools, whisk together 1 1/2 cups of the milk, 1 cup of the mayonnaise, the brown sugar, 1/2 teaspoon of salt and 2 teaspoons of pepper.

 5) Once cooled, coat the cooked pasta with the dressing and cool completely to room temperature.